ibm-cloud-docs/event-notifications/en-monitoring-metrics.md

     * **Queued**

-        The total number of undelivered emails
+        The total number of undelivered emails sent in the last 24 hours that are waiting to be sent by the server.

     * **Open rate**